 Lung cancer begins when cells in a lung become abnormal and begin growing out of control.
 When the abnormal cancer cells grow, they can form into a tumor and even spread to other areas of the body (metastasize).
+A lung cancer specialist will guide you through the next steps.

 Review this section's important information about lung cancer diagnosis, staging, and treatment options, as well as lung cancer patient and survivor resources as you prepare for an appointment with your oncologist.
 After reviewing these sections, ask your cancer care team any additional questions that you may have about your individual situation.